How to Choose a Medical School

 Student to staff ratios

 The lower the student to staff ratio, the better.
 This would mean that each member of the academic staff has fewer students, which will allow students to get more focussed one-on-one teaching.
-Find out about the student to staff ratios of all Australian universities.

 The data is for the university as a whole.
 The student to staff ratio should be taken with a pinch of salt as it could be higher or lower for the medical school department.